 Response to comment: We thank the reviewer for this important clarification.
 We agree that our original wording might overstate the robustness of the sensor to meteorological influences, particularly relative humidity.
 As noted, only 2.7% of our measurements were above RH 70%, and in this range the sensor showed substantial bias.
 We have therefore revised the manuscript to clearly acknowledge that accuracy is reduced under high humidity conditions.

-Lines 415-417:
+Lines 415-417: As also shown in Appendix M Figure S24, variability increased considerably at relative humidity above 70%, which should be considered when interpreting absolute concentrations in more humid environments.

 Comment 4: Table 1.
 How is it that the mean absolute error for hourly data is 10x lower than the mean absolute error for daily data?
 There must be a calculation error here...?
 Please check your work.
 This would be the first paper I have ever seen that show that a low-cost sensor has a mean (absolute) error of under 5%...